Tennessee Senate Candidates for Senator, TN Election Race 2012

 Steve Cohen (D)

 History of Tennessee.
-Information that every Tennessee Election Candidates for US Senate Should Know:
+Information that every Tennessee Election Candidates for US Senate or Congress Should Know:

 In 1795, a territorial census revealed a sufficient population for statehood.
 A referendum showed a three-to-one majority in favor of joining the Union.
 Governor Blount called for a constitutional convention to meet in Knoxville, where delegates from all the counties drew up a model state constitution and democratic bill of rights.